My New Partner: Plot

 René has spent 20 years policing a tough quarter of Paris.
 Passionate about betting on horses, his dream being to become an owner, he lives with Simone, a retired prostitute.
-He knows qll the petty crooks on his patch and lets them earn a living in exchange for favours and information.
+He knows all the petty crooks on his patch and lets them earn a living in exchange for favours and information.
 When François, an idealistic young cop from the provinces, is assigned to work alongside him, he tries to teach the new man the facts of big city life.
 He also fixes him up with an expensive young prostitute, Natacha.

 Slowly, François' irritating high-mindedness is worn down, especially after he is beaten up by Natacha's pimp.
 When the pair learn that a huge consignment of heroin is to be exchanged for cash, they decide to lift the money.
 The crooks give chase and François succeeds in getting away with the loot but René is caught by the pursuing police.
 Because his official record is glowing, he only gets two years in jail.
-Simone and Natacha greet him on release, and out of the morning mist François arrrives with the racehorse he has bought for Réné.
+Simone and Natacha greet him on release, and out of the morning mist François arrives with the racehorse he has bought for Réné.